3 Things to Avoid in Baby Laundry Detergent

-As new parents, we are faced with many unknowns, from what to feed my baby to what to use on her hair and skin.
-But did you ever think that one day you’d also have to ask yourself what the best baby laundry detergent is to use for your baby’s clothes?
+As new parents, we are faced with many unknowns.
+From what to feed my baby to what to use on their hair and skin.
+But did you ever think that you’d also have to ask yourself what the best baby laundry detergent is to use for your baby’s clothes one day?
+Is my detergent safe for my baby?
 What are the things to look out for a detergent before washing my baby’s clothes?
-Is my detergent safe for my baby?

-When a laundry detergent label says ‘bio’, it means that it contains enzymes.
+When a laundry detergent label says ‘bio’, it contains enzymes.
 And yes, you guessed it right, ‘non-bio’ means it is without enzymes.
 But why does this matter?
 What do enzymes do?
 And why are we told not to use bio detergents for baby’s clothes?

-Most, if not all, laundry detergents contain what they call optical brighteners.
-What these things essentially do is to deposit on fabrics and make them appear brighter to the eye by making light bounce off strongly.
-Just like magic, a dingy looking white cloth can look dazzling white when it gets loaded with optical brighteners.
+Most, if not all, laundry detergents contain optical brighteners.
+These things essentially do to deposit on fabrics and make them appear brighter to the eye by making light bounce off strongly.
+Like magic, a dingy-looking white cloth can look dazzling white when loaded with optical brighteners.

-Yes, sadly fragrance in laundry detergents does get left behind in clothes.
-Come to think of it, how would we be able to smell it if it were not deposited in the fabric?
+Sadly, fragrance in laundry detergents does get left behind in clothes.
+Come to think of it, how would we be able to smell it if it was not deposited in the fabric?